25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 Metal brushes can be dangerous

 Believe it or not, wire brushes can do more than just clean grills: It can send you to the emergency room.
 Those little bristles can get stuck on the grill and transfer onto your food; if you swallow one it can injure your throat or lodge in your intestinal tract.
-Switch to a cleaning spray, pumice stone, wood, or nylon brush instead.
+A great alternative is the Q-Swiper BBQ Grill Cleaning Set.
+It comes with a pack of easy to use wipes and a wire-free scrubbing pad to clean up baked up messes.
+Cleaning up has never been so simple.

 Choose your cut wisely